Pacific Islander: New Zealand

-In the 2013 New Zealand census, 7.4% of the New Zealand population identified with one or more Pacific ethnic groups, although 62.3% of these were born in New Zealand.
+In the 2023 New Zealand census, 8.9% of the New Zealand population identified with one or more Pacific ethnic groups.
 Those with a Samoan background make up the largest proportion, followed by Cook Islands Māori, Tongan, and Niuean.
 Some smaller island populations such as Niue and Tokelau have the majority of their nationals living in New Zealand.

 To celebrate the diverse Pacific island cultures, the Auckland Region hosts several Pacific island festivals.
 Two of the major ones are Polyfest, which showcases performances of the secondary school cultural groups in the region, and Pasifika, a festival that celebrates Pacific island heritage through traditional food, music, dance, and entertainment.

 United States

 By the 1980s, the United States Census Bureau grouped persons of Asian ancestry and created the category "Asian-Pacific Islander," which continued in the 1990s census.
 In 2000, "Asian" and "Pacific Islander" became two separate racial categories.

 According to the Census Bureau's Population Estimates Program (PEP), a "Native Hawaiian and Other Pacific Islander" is,A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific islands.
 It includes people who indicate their race as 'Native Hawaiian', 'Guamanian or Chamorro', 'Samoan', and 'Other Pacific Islander' or provide other detailed Pacific Islander responses.According to the Office of Management and Budget, "Native Hawaiian or Other Pacific Islander" refers to a person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.

 Eight out of 10 Pacific Islanders in the United States are native to the United States.
 Polynesians make up the largest group, including Native Hawaiians, Samoans, Tahitians, and Tongans.
 Micronesians make up the second largest, including primarily Chamoru from Guam; as well as other Chamoru, Carolinian from the Northern Mariana Islands, Marshallese, Palauans, and various others.
 Among Melanesians, Fijian Americans are the largest in this group.

 There are at least 39 different Pacific Island languages spoken as a second language in the American home.